mehmetyucelsaritas/MLOps_Project/reports/README.md

 >
 > Answer:

-I organized my continuous integration (CI) setup into **two separate GitHub Actions workflows**, each responsible for a different aspect of code quality and reliability: one for **code formatting and linting**, and one for **unit testing**.
+I organized my continuous integration (CI) setup into **three separate GitHub Actions workflows**, each responsible for a different aspect of code quality and reliability: one for **code formatting and linting**, one for **unit testing** and other for **pre-committing.**.

 The first workflow focuses on **code formatting and static analysis**.
 It is triggered on every push and pull request to the `main` branch.
 In this pipeline, I use **Ruff** as both a linter and formatter to ensure a consistent coding style and to catch common issues early in the development process.
 The workflow runs on `ubuntu-latest` and sets up **Python 3.11** using `actions/setup-python`.
-To improve execution speed, I enable **pip caching**, specifying the dependency path via `setup.py`.
+To improve execution speed, I enable **pip caching**, specifying the dependency path.
 This reduces dependency installation time on subsequent runs and keeps the feedback loop fast.
 By running formatting and linting automatically, I ensure that only clean and well-formatted code is merged.

 The second workflow is responsible for **unit testing** and overall correctness.
-It is triggered on pushes and pull requests to both the `main` and `master` branches.
+It is triggered on pushes and pull requests to the `main` branch.
 This workflow uses a **matrix strategy** to test the project across multiple environments, specifically **two operating systems** (`ubuntu-latest` and `windows-latest`) and **two Python versions** (`3.12` and `3.13`).
 This setup helps verify cross-platform compatibility and prepares the project for newer Python releases.
 Dependencies are installed from `requirements.txt`, and the project itself is installed in editable mode.
 Tests are then executed using **pytest** with verbose output.
 Pip caching is also enabled here to speed up repeated runs.

 Overall, this CI setup ensures **code quality, correctness, and portability**, while providing fast and automated feedback throughout development.
-[Check one of gitHub action – Run tests workflow](https://github.com/mehmetyucelsaritas/MLOps_Project/blob/main/.github/workflows/test.yaml)
+[Check one of my GitHub action – Run tests workflow](https://github.com/mehmetyucelsaritas/MLOps_Project/blob/main/.github/workflows/test.yaml)

 ## Running code and tracking experiments